Dupchuwangmo7/IDE202-Internship_Reports/Week2/Vulnerabilities_Scanning_Tools.md

 - What is the sanitation style being used by the server?
 - Among all the cookies present, which one is the actual session cookie.

+References - GeeksforGeeks.
+(2022, September 30).
+What is Burp Suite?
+GeeksforGeeks.

 ## 3. OpenVAS
  It is vulnerability analysis tool that allows  scan network devices and server.
 It looks for an IP address and checks for any open service by scanning through the open ports, vulnerabilities and misconfigation in the existing facilities.